Exploring an IFC model#

 Filtering by materials#

 Everything in the built environment is made from a physical raw Material resources.
-For example, a Material might be a 140mm core filled block.
-Another Material might be a 190mm hollowcore block.
+For example, a Material might be blockwork.
+Another Material might be in-situ concrete.
 Materials are grouped into categories like steel, concrete, brick, block, and so on.

-We can see a list of Materials used in the project in the IFC Materials subpanel in the Scene Properties tab.
+We can see a list of Materials used in the project in the Materials subpanel in the Geometry and Materials tab.

 Press the Select Icon to select all objects that are of the selected material.